theQRL/docs.theqrl.org/_docs/node/testnetNode.md

 > Never use a QRL address on both networks!
 OTS keys should never be re-used.
 {: .danger}

 You will need to generate a new TestNet wallet.
-It is important to note that you should never use a wallet or address on both networks.
-Due to the way OTS keys work, the address could be compromised if the OTS key is exposed more than once on the blockchain.
+Due to the way OTS keys work, the address has more likelihood to be compromised if the OTS key is exposed more than once on the blockchain.

 ## Mining TestNet